dannoprojects/web2/content/posts/devops/Python/printer_monitor.md

 # ...plus about 20 more imports because PRINTERS
 ```

-The script does several magical things:
+The script does several things:
 1. Connects to each printer's embedded web server
 2. Scrapes the toner levels using either direct HTTP requests or Selenium for the particularly stubborn ones
 3. Logs everything (because documentation or it didn't happen)